 Numerous research publications focus on the prevention and elimination of inflammation to restore or maintain gum health.
 One of the easiest ways to win the battle against bacterial overload is with adequate plaque removal.

 Recent research has proven the effectiveness of oral irrigation on plaque disruption and removal.
 Through the years, research demonstrates the benefits of using an oral water-jet irrigation device in combination with toothbrushing.
 There are various products available from WaterPik to accomplish this.

 WaterPik has also developed a product to make water flossing available with a toothbrush that has a built-in oral irrigator.
 This device is called the WaterPik Sonic-Fusion and it allows for brushing and flossing at the same time.

 The new hybrid WaterPik Sonic-Fusion combines a solid design of sonic toothbrushing and water flossing into a single brush head.
 The design removes more than twice as much bacterial plaque than standard manual brushing and flossing techniques.

 This product is easy to use.
 A fluid irrigant flows directly from the water reservoir into the brush handle via and irrigation hose.
 It is easy to access all areas of the mouth with the 360 degree swivel handle.
 The WaterPik Sonic-Fusion features a balanced handle that can quickly detach converting it to an on-the-go portable device.
 It has replaceable brush heads and a built-in two-minute timer.

-The basic concept behind the WaterPik Sonic-Fusion and other WaterPik designs is the use of shear force created by water under pressure to thoroughly clean and debride the mouth of debris and bacterial plaque.
+The basic concept behind the WaterPik Sonic-Fusion and other WaterPik designs is the use of shear force created by water under pressure.
+The combination of these two things will thoroughly clean and debride the mouth of debris and bacterial plaque.
 Thorough and regular debridement of bacteria is beneficial to helping the body’s immune system fight inflammation.